CS

 BYD (Build Your Dreams), and Denza, Yangwang, Fang Cheng Bao

-BYD's premium brand Denza launches in Australia with the Z9GT grand tourer in Q3 2026, sitting in the $80–130k bracket.
-The B5 Leopard off-road PHEV and B8 7-seater are confirmed for AU follow-on.
+BYD's premium brand Denza is already here, and not in the order most coverage predicted.
+On sale now: the B5 off-road PHEV from $74,990 ($81,221 drive-away in Victoria), the B8 seven-seat PHEV from $91,000, and the D9 electric people mover from $85,990 with 520 km of range.
+The Z9GT grand tourer is the one still to come and has no published Australian price yet.
 Yangwang is the ultra-luxury brand (U8 SUV, U9 supercar) and arrives only via dealer special-import in AU.
 Fang Cheng Bao is the off-road-focused brand and is not currently planned for Australia.

 SAIC, MG, IM Motors, LDV/Maxus

 SAIC is China's largest carmaker by global volume and brings three brands to Australia.
-MG is the affordability champion with the deepest dealer network in the country (100+ outlets thanks to the long-standing British-heritage MG sales presence) and a 7-year warranty across the range.
+MG is the affordability champion with the deepest dealer network in the country (100+ outlets thanks to the long-standing British-heritage MG sales presence).
+Its warranty is no longer the 7 years everyone quotes: MG Australia now covers passenger vehicles for 10 years / 250,000 km when serviced exclusively at an authorised dealer within the scheduled intervals, with light commercial models at 7 years / 200,000 km and the high-voltage battery at 7 years / 150,000 km.
+That is the longest vehicle warranty of any brand in this guide.
 The MG3 hybrid hatch, MG4 EV hatch and MG ZS small SUV are the volume sellers.
-The MGS5, S6 EV, U9 (electric ute) and Cyberster roadster round out the lineup.
+The MGS5, S6 EV and Cyberster roadster round out the lineup.
+One correction worth making: the MG U9 ute is a 2.5-litre turbo-diesel (160 kW / 520 Nm, 7.9 L/100km, from $52,990), not an electric ute, and it is widely mislabelled as one.

 Geely, Zeekr, Polestar, Volvo, Lotus

 The Chinese giant that owns half the world's automotive premium brands.
-Geely branded models in Australia: the EX5 electric SUV and the upcoming Starray.
-Zeekr is Geely's premium EV brand: the 7X, the smaller X, and the upcoming 9X flagship.
+Geely branded models in Australia: the EX5 electric SUV ($41,990), the EX2 small EV ($26,490) and the Starray EM-i plug-in hybrid, which is on sale now from $37,490 rather than upcoming, with 83 km of electric range or 136 km on the $41,490 Extended Range grade.
+Zeekr is Geely's premium EV brand: the 7X, the smaller X, the 009 people mover, and the 9X flagship still to come.
 Polestar is the performance-EV brand (Polestar 2, 3, 4, 5) headquartered in Sweden but built in China and 100% Geely-owned.
 Volvo is also Geely-owned (since 2010) and most of its EVs (EX30, EX40, EX90) come out of Chinese factories.
 Lotus is Geely's British-engineering sports-car brand (Emira, Eletre).

 The Geely ecosystem proves the Chinese auto industry can play across every premium price point.
 The Zeekr 7X is the proof point that buyers don't have to pay German money to get German-spec interior quality.